Local Offer Description

 12: What arrangements does the setting have for feedback from parents / carers, including compliments and complaints ?

 The nursery operates an open house policy within the nursery; parents are encouraged to take an active part in nursery life.
 All parents are made to feel welcomed and valued we invite you to share information and knowledge of your child to enable the staff to give your child appropriate care whilst at nursery.
 We are honest with parents regarding their child’s progress (development and well-being) such that when issues arise we can work in partnership to support and resolve, this may involve working with other professionals.
 We welcome any suggestions and opinions and believe in an equal exchange of information.
-Parents and staff exchange information on a daily basis in a variety of ways through chats in the morning and at the end of the day, daily home/nursery diaries ( children under 2 years of age ), newsletters, emails, notice board information, parents evenings and meetings both informal and formal.
+Parents and staff exchange information on a daily basis in a variety of ways through chats in the morning and at the end of the day, daily home/nursery on line care diaries, newsletters, emails, notice board information, parents evenings and meetings both informal and formal.
 Staff are happy to discuss with parents any concerns or aspects of their child’s development.

 There is a complaint procedure in place which is clearly displayed in the nursery lobby along with OFSTED’s address and telephone number.
 Parents are given these details upon joining the nursery.